 Then there was my new boyfriend.
 Why was it that any time I mentioned that I had spoken to my ex-husband and we had a perfectly nice conversation, he would get so bent out of shape?
 He would immediately remind me of all the things my ex wasn't doing for me, and that he would be just fine if he never spoke to his ex-wife again!

 Well, that never sat well with me, and for many reasons, we've since broken up.
 I subsequently got extremely lucky and met a man that was much more evolved than I am.
-When I shared the mistakes I made in my marriage (I don't want to get into them here, but just imagine that old movie with Diane Lane), and how I justified my behavior with conviction all these years later, my new friend said to me, "Do you have any idea how much you must have hurt that man?
+When I shared the mistakes I made in my marriage (I don't want to get into them here), and how I justified my behavior with conviction all these years later, my new friend said to me, "Do you have any idea how much you must have hurt that man?
 How much pain he had to take?
 He was just doing the best that he could in a difficult situation."

 And that got me to thinking, and then to feeling, and I took a deep breath and wrote my ex an apology.
 An apology as real and sincere and as genuine as anything I have ever done in my life.